 In this regression discontinuity analysis of linked claims, income, and birth record data from Colorado, we found that eligibility for Medicaid beyond 60 days postpartum improved stability of insurance enrollment in the year after childbirth.
-Women with incomes at or below 138% FPL who were eligible for postpartum Medicaid experienced longer durations of postpartum insurance enrollment, lower rates of gaps in coverage and insurance switches, and shorter coverage lapses.
+Women with incomes below 138percent FPL who were eligible for postpartum Medicaid experienced longer durations of postpartum insurance enrollment, lower rates of gaps in coverage and insurance switches, and shorter coverage lapses.
 While insurance transitions are expected when women lose their eligibility for Medicaid, our results indicate that these transitions are not seamless, with women ineligible for Medicaid experiencing fewer months of coverage and worse insurance stability throughout the postpartum year.

-While the magnitude of our causal effects among the narrow bandwidth were modest, we found that among the full sample, those who were ineligible for Medicaid postpartum were nearly three times more likely to experience a coverage disruption and that gaps between spells of enrollment were over four times as long.22
+While the magnitude of our adjusted effects were modest, we found that descriptively, those who were ineligible for Medicaid postpartum were nearly three times more likely to experience a coverage disruption and that gaps between spells of enrollment were over four times as long.
+Prior work using survey data has found higher rates of postpartum coverage disruptions than we observed in this analysis.22 It is possible that our results may underestimate the true magnitude of the effect of postpartum Medicaid eligibility loss due to inaccuracies in income measurement or Medicaid ID-sharing between mothers and infants in the Colorado APCD, as described in the limitations.
+However, the fact that we observe strong effects despite these concerns indicates that our findings are robust, though magnitudes should be interpreted taking these limitations into account.

 This study adds to prior evidence that Medicaid eligibility expansions improve postpartum insurance enrollment.
-Two recent studies found that expansion was associated with improved perinatal insurance continuity and increased use of outpatient care in the postpartum period.23,24 However, these studies focused on aggregated, state-level differences in Medicaid expansion for low-income adults to 138% FPL under the ACA, a policy that was not explicitly targeted to cover postpartum women and retained the Medicaid eligibility coverage “cliff.”
+Two recent studies found that expansion was associated with improved perinatal insurance continuity and increased use of outpatient care in the postpartum period.23,24 However, these studies focused on aggregated, state-level differences in Medicaid expansion for low-income adults to 138 percent FPL under the ACA, a policy that was not explicitly targeted to cover postpartum women and retained the Medicaid eligibility coverage “cliff.”
 We build on this work by examining the causal effect of extending individual-level postpartum Medicaid eligibility, a closer analog to the state option for postpartum Medicaid extension included in the American Rescue Plan Act.

+Policy Implications

 Our findings have several implications for policy.
 First, these results indicate that states that extend postpartum Medicaid eligibility will likely improve stability of coverage for low-income, postpartum women.
 These increases in coverage may translate to improved access to care and postpartum maternal health.25 Our results likely underestimate the effects that postpartum Medicaid eligibility loss would have on women who live in states that have not expanded Medicaid under the ACA, particularly women with incomes under 100% FPL who have fewer postpartum coverage options.
-For example, in a non-expansion state like Texas, the Medicaid eligibility income limit for pregnant women is 203% FPL, but only 17% FPL for low-income parents.8,19 Women with incomes above 100% FPL can enroll in Marketplace coverage with premium subsidies, but those between 17-100% FPL are not eligible for affordable coverage.
+For example, in a non-expansion state like Texas, the Medicaid eligibility income limit for pregnant women is 203 percent FPL, but only 17 percent FPL for low-income parents.8,19 Women with incomes above 100 percent FPL can enroll in Marketplace coverage with premium subsidies, but those between 17-100 percent FPL are not eligible for affordable coverage.
 Thus, the postpartum Medicaid eligibility cut-off would likely have much larger coverage effects in non-expansion states compared to the effects we observe in Colorado, an expansion state.